python/peps/peps/pep-0639/appendix-mapping-classifiers.rst

-both for use when analyzing and auditing packages, and providing a semi-automated mechanism of filling the ``license`` key or the ``License-Expression`` field following the :ref:`specification above <639-spec-converting-metadata>`.
+both for use when analyzing and auditing packages, and providing a semi-automated mechanism of filling the ``license`` key or the ``License-Expression`` field following the :ref:`PEP 639 specification <639-spec-converting-metadata>`.

 Some legacy license classifiers intend to specify a particular license, but do not specify the particular version or variant, leading to a